fpco/inline-c/inline-c/README.md

 {-# LANGUAGE TemplateHaskell #-}
 import qualified Language.C.Inline as C

--- To use the function pointer anti-quoter, we need the 'C.funCtx along with -- the 'C.baseCtx'.
+-- To use the function pointer anti-quoter, we need the 'C.funCtx' along with -- the 'C.baseCtx'.
 C.context (C.baseCtx <> C.funCtx)